Fire and rescue services

 Get urgent medical help if you think you have food poisoning, or if you have a fever or diarrhoea.

-Not all medication available over the counter or by prescription in Australia is available in other countries.
-Some may even be considered illegal or a controlled substance, even if prescribed by an Australian doctor.
+Not all medications available in Australia are accessible in other countries.
+Some medicines may be illegal, even if prescribed by an Australian doctor.

 Carry a copy of your prescription and a letter from your doctor stating: